poornimasf/nlp-negation-analysis/LINGUISTIC_ANALYSIS_FRAMEWORK.md

-# A Corpus-Driven Computational Framework for French Expletive "Ne" Classification
+# A Computational Framework for French Expletive "Ne" Classification

 ## Abstract

-This document presents a comprehensive computational linguistic framework for distinguishing between expletive and logical negation in French sentences where the particle "ne" has been removed.
-The system integrates traditional syntactic licensing theory with corpus-driven semantic analysis, discourse pragmatics, and novel anti-expletive context detection, addressing critical overcorrection problems in pattern-based classification approaches.
-Through analysis of 1000+ authentic French sentences and systematic error analysis of 95 misclassified cases, we demonstrate that a five-tier hierarchical decision model incorporating anti-expletive detection, positional boundary effects, and discourse factors achieves superior accuracy compared to purely syntactic approaches.
-Key innovations include the discovery of systematic anti-expletive contexts (grammatical errors, duration semantics, procedural discourse) and the reconceptualization of syntactic licensing as enablement rather than requirement.
+This document presents a corpus-driven computational linguistic framework for distinguishing between expletive and logical negation in French sentences where the particle "ne" has been removed.
+Through systematic error analysis of classification failures, we discovered that traditional syntactic licensing theory leads to critical overcorrection problems in computational systems.
+Our iterative refinement process, based on analyzing 68 misclassified sentences, revealed systematic anti-expletive contexts that traditional grammar does not address and demonstrated that syntactic licensing functions as enablement rather than requirement.
+The resulting hierarchical decision model, incorporating corpus-discovered anti-expletive detection and discourse factors, challenges fundamental assumptions in traditional French grammar while achieving superior computational accuracy.

 ## 1. Introduction